AndersonShaun/CPSC362-GroupProject/README.md

 `npm install`

-Start the Flask backend server by running the following command:
+Navigate to `/task-management-system/backend` in the terminal and run the following command to initial the backend server:

 `python server.py`

-In a separate terminal window, navigate to the task-management-system/src and start the React development server by running the following command:
+In a separate terminal window, navigate to the `task-management-system` and start the React development server by running the following command:

 `npm start`